 - The two finalists not selected will automatically, with their permission, be considered for the following year’s award without resubmission of finalist materials.

-The Award for Distinguished Scholarship is presented annually during Faculty Day.
+The Award for Distinguished Scholarship is presented annually during University Day.

 We value our exemplary faculty and are happy and proud to have the opportunity to publicly celebrate their excellence.